ibm-cloud-docs/transit-gateway/api-change-log.md

 There is also a change to the `GET /locations/{name}` API, which now includes an array of zones that lists which zones are valid for GREs for a given region.

-## 20 May 2024
-{: #transit-gateway-may2024}

-Transit Gateway connections list supports pagination
-:    To improve performance and reliability, the operation to [retrieve all connections for a transit gateway](/apidocs/transit-gateway#list-transit-gateway-connections) has been enhanced to support pagination.
-With pagination, if you have more connections than the requested `limit` (default: 50, maximum 500) only the number of connections within the size limit are returned, sorted by date with the oldest first.

-   While the default `limit` value allows your existing clients to retrieve the entire list of connections with one request, the default `limit` value is expected to be lowered in a future release.
-Additionally, we expect the number of transit gateway connections will continue to increase.
-Therefore, to ensure your clients continue to be aware of all connections, you must upgrade your clients to follow our [pagination guidance](/apidocs/transit-gateway#api-pagination).
-To test that your clients have been upgraded correctly, specify a `limit` value of `1`.
-For more information, see [Retrieves all connections](/apidocs/transit-gateway?code=go#list-connections).

-   The SDK automatically handles pagination.
-No action is necessary.
-   {: note}

 ## 24 June 2023
 {: #transit-gateway-ju2423}